 Our Board of Directors adopted the Non-Employee Directors' Stock Award Plan, or Directors' Plan, on October 29, 2010 and our stockholders approved the Directors' Plan on January 7, 2011.
-The Directors' Plan will become effective immediately upon the execution and delivery of the underwriting agreement for this offering.
+The Directors' Plan was amended by our Board of Directors on July 1, 2011.
+The Directors' Plan became effective immediately upon the execution and delivery of the underwriting agreement for this offering.
 The Directors' Plan will terminate at the discretion of our Board of Directors.
 The purpose of the Directors' Plan is to retain the services of new non-employee directors and provide incentives for such persons to exert maximum efforts towards our success by giving them an opportunity to benefit from increases in value of our common stock.
 The Directors' Plan provides for the automatic grant of nonstatutory stock options to purchase shares of our common stock to our non-employee directors.
 The Directors' Plan also provides for the discretionary grant of stock appreciation rights, restricted stock awards, restricted stock unit awards, and other stock awards.

 Share Reserve.
-An aggregate of 500,000 shares of our common stock are reserved for issuance under the Directors' Plan.
+An aggregate of 238,095 shares of our common stock are reserved for issuance under the Directors' Plan.
 Shares of our common stock subject to stock awards that have expired or otherwise terminated under the Directors' Plan without having been exercised in full will again become available for grant under the Directors' Plan.
 Shares of our common stock issued under the Directors' Plan may be previously unissued shares or reacquired shares bought on the market or otherwise.
 If the exercise of any stock option granted under the Directors' Plan is satisfied by tendering shares of our common stock held by the participant, then the number of shares tendered will again become available for the grant of awards under the Directors' Plan.
 In addition, any shares reacquired to satisfy income or employment withholding taxes will again become available for the grant of awards under the Directors' Plan.